nastazya/Movies-analytics/Blogpost-Story.md

 ![popularity and revenue,%](https://user-images.githubusercontent.com/46948881/57421452-e6785b00-71d9-11e9-97ca-c7094e12b515.jpg)

 ### Question:
-- So how do we make a right choice of genre and artists in order to have the highest revenue, considering that we have approximate budget?
+So how do we make a right choice of genre and artists in order to have the highest revenue, considering that we can estimate our budget?
-### Rising insites #1
-- choice of budget gap. check which genres withing this budget bring most revenues for last 10 years.
+### Most profitable genres in chosen category.
+(Rising insites #1)
+Let's consider that our estimated budget will lay between 70 and 100 million USD.
+The four genres with highest revenues are:

+- Comedy with total revenue:  9,037,092,470
+- Family with total revenue:  8,602,395,910
+- Adventure with total revenue:  7,542,968,113
+- Animation with total revenue:  7,438,683,665

 ### Rising insites #2
 - Check the most popular artists in three genre for every genre
 ### Aha moment